 - Under "Repositories" instead of "true"/"false" under the "Writable" column, it would be less ambiguous if it the cell value was "writable" or "read-only".

-#21 Updated by Tom Clegg almost 6 years ago
+#21 Updated by Tom Clegg about 6 years ago

 - There are extra leading and trailing spaces in the SSH key display.